DaBusch/netbattalion/README.md

 ### netbatJS

-A minimalistic javascript framework to put all your javascript functions into your HTML-dom attributes.
+A minimalistic javascript reactivity framework to put javascript code into your HTML-dom attributes.
 Inspired by AlpineJS and HTMX.

-Just 478 Bytes!!!
+Just 412 Bytes!!!
 (This README has 571 Bytes)

 ### netbattalion Crypto